marmelab/FakeRest/README.md

 });
 ```

-## Concepts
+## Architecture

 Behind a simple API (`getXXXHandler`), FakeRest uses a modular architecture that lets you combine different components to build a fake REST server that fits your needs.

 ### Mocking Adapter

-`getXXXHandler` is a shortcut to an object-oriented API:
+`getXXXHandler` is a shortcut to an object-oriented API of adapter classes:

 ```js
 export const getMswHandler = (options: MswAdapterOptions) => {